-icould.com uses the power of personal stories to inform and inspire young people’s career choices.
+icould.com uses the power of personal stories to inform young people’s career choices.

 Free and simple to use, icould.com features over 1000 videos of people talking about their careers – explaining their job role, career path, and how different factors have shaped their direction.

-Each video is matched with hard data – such as salary, qualifications and future employment – bringing together first-hand insight with practical next steps.
+Each video is matched with labour market information – such as salary, qualifications and future employment – bringing together first-hand insight with practical next steps.

 Since launching in 2009, icould.com has become an established careers education resource in secondary schools and can help schools achieve a number of Gatsby benchmarks.
 Resources support a mix of individual, group, and whole-class learning and are used in careers and subject lessons, form times, assemblies, careers events, and with alternative curriculum students.

 Users span the UK and beyond, and in addition to schools and colleges, also include training providers, local authorities, learning and development specialists, as well as parents, carers and people exploring their own careers.
 Other user groups include youth work and career support for adults.
 Partnerships with organisations such as UCAS, the Open University and Careers Wales further extend its reach. icould videos are also available on YouTube.

 icould joined the Education and Employers charity in March 2019 and remains editorially independent.

 What icould users say